 These are some of the most financially costly and timely protection to acquire.
 However, for those inventing new products, technical features or innovative processes, patents provide monopoly rights over their invention and last for 20 years in the UK.
 The application to register a patent is long and can take up to five years and so clients are likely to need advice early on in their invention’s production journey.

 Patents are used heavily in the pharmaceutical and life sciences sector, where products have been extensively researched and tested for years before they come to market, often with a great deal of financial investment at stake.

-IP rights is an act that conflicts with the right itself.
-The particulars of infringing different IP rights can be found in the relevant legislation.
+Infringement is an act that conflicts with the right itself.
+The particulars of infringing different intellectual property rights can be found in the relevant legislation.
 Where parties wish to financially benefit from their particular IP rights, a licence essentially provides the other party permission to do so.
 In a licence agreement, you will find the terms “Licensor” and “Licensee” used to define the two parties.
 In the circumstance that a person infringes on your IP rights, the courts may offer a solution in the form of injunctions, damages or court orders to return any infringing copies.

 This is commercially sensitive material that is not publicly known.
 You might have noticed in an employment contract a clause which deals with the protection of the business’ confidential information, whether this is information on clients or products.

 These are not, in the strict sense, intellectual property rights, but may be established in a similar way to protect information that may potentially damage the business if the information was shared.
 When businesses are sold or licence agreements are made between parties, due diligence requests from the purchaser may ask for confidential information, so protections must be in place.

 These agreements offer contractual protection against the disclosure of confidential information.
 Parties may wish to put these in place to provide formal and legally-binding obligations when exchanging confidential information.
 Sometimes, these may be referred to as non-disclosure agreements.